dasch-swiss/dsp-api/docs/05-internals/design/api-v2/gravsearch.md

 takes as input a `TypeableEntity`, the usage index, the ontology information, and the `IntermediateTypeInspectionResult`, and returns a new `IntermediateTypeInspectionResult`.
 For example, `TypeOfObjectFromPropertyRule` infers an entity's type if the entity is used as the object of a statement and the predicate's `knora-api:objectType` is known.
-For each `TypeableEntity`, if a type is inferred from a property, the entity and the inferred type is added to `IntermediateTypeInspectionResult.entitiesInferredFromProperty`.
+For each `TypeableEntity`, if a type is inferred from a property, the entity and the inferred type are added to `IntermediateTypeInspectionResult.entitiesInferredFromProperty`.

 The inference rules are run repeatedly, because the output of one rule may allow another rule to infer additional